EpsJessen/Specialisterne_uge_4/README.md

 To run the code, first install the requirements in the venv.
 Then change `credentials.json` to match yours for MySQL.
-Then run the file `orders_and_queries.py` to create the database and see common queries and their results when used on the database
+Then run the file `orders_and_queries.py` to create the database and see common queries and their results when used on the database.
+Will alternately print what will be shown next, and the described data.
+To go to the next element, press enter.